neijrr/nextcloud_passwords_handbook_ru/Users/Dashboard-Widget.md

-The passwords dashboard widget allows quick and easy access to your passwords directly from the dashboard.
+The Passwords App dashboard widget allows quick and easy access to your passwords directly from the dashboard.

 ![The dashboard widget](_files/dashboard-widget.png)